HazyFish/ucdavis-csif-passwordless/README.md

 - Return to **Terminal** and run command `ssh csif` to connect to a CSIF computer passwordlessly
   - If you are still prompted for entering a password, your SSH Key Authentication is not set up correctly
   - You can connect to CSIF in this passwordless way on your computer from now on!

+ ## Give some Feedback
+- Give a star to this if you enjoy it!
+- Open up an issue or pull request to report typos, problems, or anything that can help make this better
+- Follow me on GitHub!